nextflow-io/nextflow/plugins/nf-sqldb/README.md

 | `into`            | The database table name into with the data needs to be stored.
 | `columns`         | The database table column names to be filled with the channel data.
 The column names order and cardinality must match the tuple values emitted by the channel.
 The columns can be specified as a `List` object or a comma-separated value string.
 | `statement`       | The SQL `insert` statement to be performed to insert values in the database using `?` as placeholder for the actual values, for example: `insert into SAMPLE(X,Y) values (?,?)`.
 When provided the `into` and `columsn` parameters are ignored.
 | `batchSize`       | The number of insert statements that are grouped together before performing the SQL operations (default: `10`).
 | `setup`           | A SQL statement that's executed before the first insert operation.
 This is useful to create the target DB table.
-NOTE: the underlying DB should support the *create table if not exist* idiom (i.e. the plugin will execute this time every time the script is run).
+NOTE: the underlying DB should support the *create table if not exist* idiom (i.e. the plugin will execute this statement every time the script is run).

 ## Query CSV files